Juan March: Family

-The March family still is one of the richest families in Spain (after Amancio Ortega from Zara).
-They live between Madrid, Majorca and Gstaad.
-The Casa March, an imposing villa overlooking Cala Ratjada, Majorca and surrounded by an expansive sculpture garden, was built by Juan March in 1915; the gardens are open to guided tours.
+The March family still is one of the richest families in Spain (after Amancio Ortega).
+They live between Madrid, Mallorca and Gstaad.
+The Casa March, an imposing villa overlooking Cala Ratjada, Mallorca and surrounded by an expansive sculpture garden, was built by Juan March in 1915; the gardens are open to guided tours.

 Barcelona Traction

 March was widely known for involvement in lucrative illegal activities, bribery, political influence and bending the law whenever he saw a benefit.
 That was exemplified in his 1948 takeover of the Barcelona Traction, Light, and Power Company (BTLP) for a small fraction of its real worth.

 BTLP was a utility company which provided power and streetcar services in Barcelona; originally incorporated in Canada, it was mostly owned by Belgian investors.
 BTLP had come through the Spanish Civil War largely undamaged, and was quite profitable.
 Its assets were about £10,000,000 (about $500 million in 2010).
 However, for the convenience of some of its foreign investors, BTLP had issued some bonds denominated in pounds, and the interest on the bonds was payable in pounds.
 The Spanish government had imposed currency restrictions.
 BTLP was unable to exchange its Spanish pesetas for pounds and so could not pay the interest.

 That was not viewed with any great alarm by the bondholders since BTLP had plenty of pesetas and would pay the interest arrears whenever the currency restrictions were relaxed.

 However, March sensed an opportunity.
 Agents secretly acting for him quietly bought up the bonds (about £500,000).
 Then, in February 1948, they appeared in a Spanish court, asserted that BTLP was in default on the bonds and demanded immediate relief.
 The judge agreed and awarded ownership of all of BTLP's assets to them (in fact to March).
 BTLP's foreign investors appealed but got no relief from Spanish courts.
 The Belgian government appealed to the International Court of Justice but to no avail, the final resolution coming in 1970, eight years after March's death.

 There is an example of March's worldwide notoriety in John D. MacDonald's 1962 novel, The Girl, the Gold Watch & Everything.
 At one point, one of the chief villains of the story complains of the difficulties of operating in the United States, where the police are honest and the press interferes.
 He remarks: